What is a Business Plan?

 Sales policy means showing how the product/service will be sold to the customer.
 Future developments and adjustments in relation to products and customer needs should also be taken into account.

-In regards to price policy, the origin of the prices and its calculation should be explained.
-The justification of the underlying pricing strategy and financial planning’s should also be added here.
+In regards to price policy, the origin of the prices and their calculation should be explained.
+The justification of the underlying pricing strategy and financial planning should also be added here.

 Communication policy and advertising are essential in contributing to the sale of a product.
 The business plan must explain which business concept and strategy is used in advertising media.